cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ### Obtaining buildings

 You can collect building and block information with the `getBlock` command.
-Do not confuse with the `getblock` command for world processors with only lowercase letters! `getBlock` retrieves the building, floor type or block type at the given coordinates if the unit is within the radius of the position (unit range).
+Do not confuse with the `getblock` command for world processors with only lowercase letters!
+The `getBlock` command retrieves the building, floor type or block type at the given coordinates if the unit is within the radius of the position (unit range).

 ```Mindcode
 building = getBlock(x, y, out type, out floor);